rancher/docs/content/rancher/v2.x/en/istio/setup/view-traffic/_index.md

 The Istio overpage provides a link to the Kiali dashboard.
 From the Kiali dashboard, you are able to view graphs for each namespace.
 The Kiali graph provides a powerful way to visualize the topology of your Istio service mesh.
 It shows you which services communicate with each other.

->**Prerequisite:** To enable traffic to show up in the graph, ensure you have enabled one of the [Selectors & Scrape Configs](NEEDSURL) options.
+>**Prerequisite:** To enable traffic to show up in the graph, ensure you have enabled one of the [Selectors & Scrape Configs]({{<baseurl>}}/rancher/v2.x/en/istio/setup/enable-istio-in-cluster/#selectors-scrape-configs)options.
 If you do not have this configured, you will not see information on the graph.

 To see the traffic graph,

 1. From the **Cluster Explorer**, select **Istio** from the nav dropdown.
 1. Click the **Kiali** link on the Istio **Overview** page.